Justin Bour: Miami Marlins

 Bour was first called up to the majors with the Marlins on June 1, 2014.
 Bour spent a majority of the 2015 season with the Marlins after proving himself with the Marlins in 2014.
 Bour did extremely well with the Marlins in 2015.
-On May 17, 2015 Bour made headlines for breaking up Shelby Miller’s no hit bid at Marlins Park with two outs in the bottom of the ninth inning.
+On May 17, 2015, Bour made headlines for breaking up Shelby Miller’s no hit bid at Marlins Park with two outs in the bottom of the ninth inning.
 He also homered in four straight games June 30 – July 3, 2015.
 He became the eighth Marlin in franchise history to accomplish this.
 In October Bour was named the National League Rookie of the Month for September.
 After the All-Star break Bour hit 13 home runs and drove in 46 runs.
 This production helped offset the power hitting that the Marlins lost after a hamate injury sustained by Giancarlo Stanton in June.
 Bour led the Marlins in RBIs that season with 73 and had 23 homers which placed him second behind Stanton for the season.
-Bour batted .262/.321/.479 for the season.
+Bour batted .262/.321/.479 for the season and finished 5th in the National League Rookie of the Year voting.

-Bour became a regular in the Marlins lineup in 2016 after finishing 5th in the National League Rookie of the Year voting the season prior after being called up.
-Bour was able to join the team full-time after the Marlins traded away first baseman Mike Morse who was not able to produce when signed to the full-time first base position.
+Bour became a regular in the Marlins lineup in 2016 after the Marlins traded away first baseman Mike Morse, who was not able to produce when signed to the full-time first base position.
 Bour started off strong in the 2016 season by hitting 15 home runs and 46 RBIs and batting .268 by the end of June.
-In June alone, Bour hit six home runs and 20 RBIs with a batting line of .317/.411/.651.
+In June alone, Bour hit six home runs and 20 RBIs with a slash line of .317/.411/.651.
 This hot streak was snapped when Bour became injured July 2 by rolling his ankle against the Atlanta Braves, he was placed on the disabled list July 6.
 While recovering Bour played a few games with the Triple-A New Orleans team before rejoining the Marlins.
 The Triple-A New Orleans stint did not go as planned for Bour as he was shut down by the Marlins from continuing with the minors.
 Bour did return to the Marlins though and was allowed to participate in infield and batting practice with the team at the beginning of August.
-Since the 15 day DL leave turned into a 60-day DL for Bour he did no return to the team until September 6.
-He did remain uninjured until the end of the season but did not hit any more home runs.
+Since the 15 day DL leave turned into a 60-day DL stint for Bour, he did not return to the team until September 6.
+He remained uninjured until the end of the season but did not hit any more home runs.